Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 And then there's a little bit of helium price.
 Helium is more of a factor in Asia, frankly, but helium pricing is lower.
 That's not a secret, as you know, across the world.
 And some of that helium pricing has weighed a little bit on North America.

 So those three factors are driving actually more than the decline of what's going on.
-And it's just something we've got to work on to try and get back to the levels that we've seen.
+And it's just something we've got to work on, to try and get back to the levels that we've seen.
 I think you had a question on – what was it?
 Europe as well?

 Jeffrey J. Zekauskas - JPMorgan Securities LLC